The Donnas: Origins and early years: 1993–2001

-All four founding band members were born in 1979; Brett Anderson (vocals) on May 30; Allison Robertson (guitar and vocals) on August 26; and Maya Ford (bass guitar and vocals) and Torry Castellano (drums, percussion, vocals), both on January 8.
+All four founding band members were born in 1979.
+Lead vocalist Brett Anderson on May 30; guitarist Allison Robertson on August 26; bassist Maya Ford and drummer Torry Castellano, both on January 8.
 They all became friends by eighth grade and formed as a band in May 1993 to play for their school's "Day on the Green."
 One of two all-female bands in their town Palo Alto, California, they were relatively unknown until they were out of high school.
 They are all self-taught musicians and practiced in Castellano's garage nearly every day during their years at Palo Alto High School.
 They called themselves "Ragady Anne" in their early days and shortly thereafter changed their name to "The Electrocutes".

-Towards the end of their high school days, while they were still known as The Electrocutes, they decided to create another band (with the same members) that would play softer tunes without distorting the metal queen image of The Electrocutes.
+Towards the end of their high school days, while they were still known as the Electrocutes, they decided to create another band (with the same members) that would play softer tunes without distorting the metal queen image of the Electrocutes.
 To help their fans distinguish between the two bands, they all took matching "Donna" monikers, where all of their names were Donna and their last names were the first initial of their last name (Brett Anderson became Donna A, etc.), which they used only when performing as "The Donnas."